pedrohsxavier/sass/spec/at-rules/extend.md

 ## Definition

-First, let's give names to the various selectors involved with a given use of `@extend`:
+These definitions provide names to the various selectors involved with a given use of `@extend`:

 ```scss
 .extender {